richardhulbert/vite-async/README.md

-# Vue 3 + Vite
+# Vue 3 + Vite & defineAsyncComponent

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+This is a simple project that explores dynamically using vue components.

-Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).
+I am using it to understand why Vite, when run in `dev` mode works fine but NOT in `build`